crdant/pcf-on-gcp/README.md

 PROJECT="your-project"
 DOMAIN="domain-for-your-pcf-install.tld"

-ADMIN_PASSWORD="password for ops manager/UAA admin"
-DECRYPTION_PASSPHRASE="decryption passphrase for ops manager" DB_ROOT_PASSWORD="root password for service broker database" DB_USER_PASSWORD="user password for service broker database"

 GCP_ACCESS_KEY_ID="Google storage interoperability access key id" GCP_SECRET_ACCESS_KEY="Google storage interoperability secret access key"
 ```

 You can add other variables there to override the variables in `lib/env.sh`.
 Some of those will move into command-line arguments soon,
 but you can customize them otherwise using `personal.sh` today.
 You should look through `lib/env.sh` to make sure you are happy with the
 defaults (especially the region and availability zone variables, and the various product version variables).
-The passwords will also be
-randomized in the main scripts sometime in the near future, but you could still override them to specific values in `personal.sh` if
-desired.

 There is also an assumption that the environment variable `PIVNET_TOKEN` is set in your environment (I do that in my `.zshenv`).
 If you
 don't already have it set to your Pivotal Network API token, you can set that in `personal.sh` as well.